luk3yx/minetest-formspec_ast/README.md

  - `formspec_ast.interpret(string_or_tree)`: Returns a formspec string after (optionally parsing) and unparsing the formspec provided.
- - `formspec_ast.walk(tree)`: Returns an iterator (use this directly in a for loop) that will return all nodes in a tree, including ones in side containers.
+ - `formspec_ast.walk(tree)`: Returns an iterator (use this directly in a for loop) that will return all nodes in a tree, including ones inside containers.
  - `formspec_ast.find(tree, node_type)`: Similar to `walk(tree)`, however only
     returns `node_type` nodes.